-- Approximately 700 soil samples on ten, 1000m long, 250m spaced lines trending approximately 110deg with samples taken every 25m along the line. - Should the soil sampling program be proven effective, expansion of the lines and additional lines to the south are warranted, which would be the focus of the Phase 2 program. - Phase 2 will see the soil sampling completed on the 250meter parallel grids at 25-meter spacing covering the southern end of the property. - Phase 2 will also focus on ground truthing existing targets as well as following up on newly generated targets - The information provided by QP Wayne Reid P.Geo. is registered in Newfoundland
+- Expanded the land package (30 claims @ 748ha) and added new targets - total of 58 claims at 1,446 ha - Phase 1 Approximately 700 soil samples on ten, 1000m long, 250m spaced lines trending approximately 110° with samples taken every 25m along the line. - Should the soil sampling program be proven effective, expansion of the lines and additional lines to the south are warranted, which would be the focus of the Phase 2 program. - Phase 2 will see the soil sampling completed on the 250meter parallel grids at 25-meter spacing covering the southern end of the property. - Phase 2 will focus on ground truthing existing targets as well as following up on newly generated targets - The information provided by QP Wayne Reid P.Geo. is registered in Newfoundland